 - Those who cannot produce three years of accounts will be able to submit either one or two years.

 - It will only be on offer for those with “trading profits” of up to £50,000.

 - Applicants for the scheme must have the majority of their income from self employment.

 - They must also have already submitted a tax return for 2019.
 Those who have not submitted a tax return will not be eligible.

 - Late filers of the January tax return will have until 26 April 2020 in which to submit a return.

 - Access to the scheme no later than the beginning of June, when the department will contact those eligible directly and ask them to fill in an online form.
 Payments will be made directly into their bank account, and will be back dated to 1 March, meaning a self employed taxpayer will receive three months’ money in one go.

-The bail out now makes it more likely that that national insurance contributions (NICs) will be aligned so that employees and the self-employed pay the same.
-We expect to here more in the Autumn Budget no doubt.
+The bail out now makes it more likely that national insurance contributions (NICs) will be aligned so that employees and the self-employed pay the same.
+We expect to hear more in the Autumn Budget no doubt.

 If you need help with any of the above, please call us on 0114 272 4984 or email email@example.com.